backend-development/backend-development-textbook/source/rails_database_and_model.md

 building a web application for project management, you will have objects of classes Project, and WorkPackage, and User.

-To save these objects permanently we use a relational Database, in most cases Postgres or MySQL/MariaDB.
+To save these objects permanently (often called "persistance") we use a relational Database, in most cases Postgres or MySQL/MariaDB.

 Here we hit on an old problem in computer science: storing objects into a relational database does not work all that well.
 This problem is called the
 [Object-relational impedance mismatch](http://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)
-and has been discussed scince the early 1980ies.
+and has been discussed since the early 1980ies.

 Today there exist several Design Patterns and Libraries for solving this.
 The solution is called an Object Relational Mapper or ORM.

-Two Patterns used in Rails are ActiveRecord and ObjectMapper, both first described by Fowler in his 2003 book [Patterns of Enterprise Application Architecture](http://martinfowler.com/books/eaa.html).
+Two Patterns used in Rails for this problem are ActiveRecord and ObjectMapper, both first described by Fowler in his 2003 book [Patterns of Enterprise Application Architecture](http://martinfowler.com/books/eaa.html).
-ActiveRecord is the default solution used in Rails.
+ActiveRecord is the default solution used in Rails, we will look into it in detail here.

 ActiveRecord
 ------------

-Rails implements the Active Record pattern in a class called ActiveRecord.
+Rails implements the Active Record pattern in a class called `ActiveRecord`.
-All the models in a rails project inherit from ActiveRecor
+All the models in a rails project inherit from `ActiveRecord`.

 ``` ruby